Omegawave: History

 The company began as OmegaWave Sport Inc. in Portland, Oregon, USA, being founded in 1999 by Leo Maskov, Val Nasedkin and Allen K. Huffstutter.
 The company was renamed Omegawave Ltd., and moved to Finland in 2012 after attracting investment from the Finnish innovation fund, Sitra, and Conor Venture Partners.

 The key to Omegawave's system is the way the software, developed by Vladimir Larionov and Leonid Masakov, interprets electrocardiography (EKG), and a very slow moving♙Omega brain wave, and compares them with each other to determine an individual's current physical state.

 With the move to Finland, Omegawave also attracted a number of former Nokia employees.
-Juha Pinomaa, who previously held a number of executive positions at Nokia and has also been President of Suunto, was advising the company in 2011, and served as the CEO in 2012-2014, followed by Gerard Bruen, another ex-Nokia executive.
+Juha Pinomaa, who previously held a number of executive positions at Nokia and has also been President of Suunto, was advising the company in 2011, and served as the CEO in 2012–2014, followed by Gerard Bruen, another ex-Nokia executive.
 Chairman of the Board is Anssi Vanjoki, former vice CEO of Nokia and also Chairman of Amer Sports.

 Two of the founders and original inventors of Omegawave's technology – Leo Masakov, Research Director, and Val Nasedkin, VP Business Development – also moved to Finland and continued working with the new company.

-Products and technology

-Omegawave's products measure and assess the functional readiness of athletes, with the aim of identifying the optimal types and intensities of training and recovery, to improve athletic performance and help avoid injury.

-The most comprehensive of their products, Omegawave Team, takes measurements relevant to an athlete's physiological condition, including ECG, Omega (DC potential of the brain), neuromuscular, and reaction rate measurements, for analysis by their cloud-service.
-Measurements and their results can be taken for a whole team and viewed by a coach locally, or remotely via the company's cloud-service.
-They also have a related product for individual athletes called Omegawave Personal.

-The measurements are processed by Omegawave's patented cloud-based system to give results and recommendations that the company claims are relevant to the athlete's cardiac readiness, metabolic readiness, central nervous system readiness, gas exchange readiness, detoxification readiness, and hormonal system readiness.

-It is from the Omega measurement that the company takes its name.
-DC potentials of the brain are sometimes called Omega-potential and the measurement of them is sometimes called Omegametry.